VirtCode/hypr-dynamic-cursors/README.md

         # controls how much the cursor is stretched
         # this value controls at which speed (px/s) the full stretch is reached
+        # the full stretch being twice the original length
         limit = 3000

         # relationship between speed and stretch amount, supports these values:
         # linear             - a linear function is used
         # quadratic          - a quadratic function is used
         # negative_quadratic - negative version of the quadratic one, feels more aggressive
+        # see `activation` in `src/mode/utils.cpp` for how exactly the calculation is done
         function = quadratic
     }